titon/toolkit/docs/en/development/js.md

 Similar to native JavaScript events, the component layer has a system for dispatching callbacks at specific events.
 The difference between native events and Toolkit events, is that Toolkit events are set as options through the constructor.
-Any option that begins with `on` and defines an anonymous function is considered an event.
+Any option that begins with `on` and defines an anonymous function is considered an event, for example.

 ```javascript
 $('#carousel').carousel({